-Particularities: The service may be called from an ISR and from the task level, service calls are allowed within this critical section.
+Particularities: The service may be called from an ISR and from the task level, are allowed within this critical section.

-This service is a counterpart of DisableAllInterrupts service, and its aim is the completion of the critical section of code.
-No API
+This service is a counterpart of DisableAllInterrupts service, which must have been called before, and its aim is the completion of the critical section of code.
+No API service calls